 The CLP remains committed to building the capacity of emerging conservation leaders so that they are prepared to address the most pressing conservation issues of our time.
 While the challenges are great, we have total confidence in the individuals we meet through the CLP and that they are well-equipped to meet these challenges.

-In March, we selected the 2009 Team Award Winners and we are excited to meet them in June at our International Award Winners Training, which will be followed by the 23rd Annual Meeting of the Society for Conservation Biology, in Beijing, China.
+In March, we selected the 2009 Team Award Winners and we are excited to meet them in June at our International Award Winners’ Training, which will be followed by the 23rd Annual Meeting of the Society for Conservation Biology, in Beijing, China.
 Visit the Latest News section to see the full list of award winning projects.

 I hope you enjoy reading this issue of the newsletter and updates from the many diverse projects supported by the CLP.
 There are exciting developments from all corners of the globe.
-And please dont hesitate to get in contact with questions or comments.
+And please don’t hesitate to get in contact with questions or comments.

 Robyn Dalzen, Executive Manager

-or visit our website. |
+our website.

 Diary Dates